calistasalsabila/Programming-Language/JavaScript/04_js_dom/material/01_console_method.md

 console.log(document.body);
 ```

-This prints the element in an HTML-like format.
+This prints the element in an HTML‑like structure.

 ---